Joint Venture To Offer Services Like Energy, Carbon Trading & Derivatives

 THE Mukesh Dhirubhai Ambani group is close to signing an equal joint venture agreement with global private equity and hedge fund company DE Shaw to enter the financial services sector, two persons familiar with the development told ET.

 Reliance Industries Ltd, or RIL, the group's flagship, recently made a spectacular entry into the telecommunications sector after annulment of a non-compete agreement between Mukesh and younger brother Anil.
-Financial services was included in the non-compete, signed in 2006, when Reliance was split into two
+Financial services was included in the non-compete, signed in 2006, when Reliance was split into two groups headed by the siblings.

 The joint venture will help the MDA group offer services like energy and carbon trading as well as derivatives linked to these, areas in which DE Shaw has expertise, one of the persons said.
 It will also enter more conventional sectors such as private equity, mutual funds, and other security-linked offerings, the other person said.